ecammnetwork/minimal-mistakes/docs/_ecamm-live-first-facebook-live/005-second-broadcast-overlays-scenes.md

 title: "Your Second Broadcast—with Overlays and Scenes"
 ---

-Now that you have the basics, let's add two more core features of Ecamm Live, Overlays and Scenes.
+Now that you have the basics, let's add two more core features of Ecamm Live, **Overlays** and **Scenes**.
 Overlays are anything you can place overtop of your broadcast.
 This can be text (including Facebook Comments, and countdown timers) or images.
 Scenes are pre-selected groups of overlays that you can switch to in a single click (or keyboard shortcut).

 ## Prepare your stream